 If redoing root canal treatment is possible, it’s usually preferable to redo the root canal treatment rather than carry out Apicectomy as its success rate is higher.
 Apicectomy is usually reserved for occasions where redoing the root canal treatment is not possible.

 Apicectomy is usually carried out by experienced dentists, root canal specialists or specialist oral surgeons.
-Our dentists have the skills and experience in performing complex surgical procedures such as Apicectomies and root canal treatments and our Specialist Oral Surgeons (Dr. Dejan Dragisic and Dr. Hassan Taqvi) are both on the General Dental Council’s specialist list for Oral Surgery.
+Our dentists have the skills and experience in performing complex surgical procedures such as Apicectomies and root canal treatments.

 There is variation in the cost of Apicectomy depending on tooth complexity, severity of infection and whether bone grafting is required or not.
-Cost of Apicectomy ranges from £295 and £595.
 Your dentist will provide you with a written treatment plan and quote for the procedure at your consultation visit.